 Contact Information Comments Date Received permits for our use and our visitors?
 With the number of units planned, they will overwhelm our local streets.
 Grovetree Lane current experiences significant traffic including commercial trucks, using the road as a turn around.
 How will the City protect the street from the extra volume and high speeds the additional units proposed will bring?
 How will the City ensure the safety of the residents and young children?
 I would like to understand the construction staging impacts on traffic also as these are typically significant with lane closures.
 The City needs to ensure there will not be any lane and road closures further impacting the local residents.
 In summary, the Transportation Impact Assessment does not adequately address the traffic challenges associated with the application to amend the Official Plan designation and zoning.
 The application needs to be rejected and the zoning maintained at 2.5-6 stories.
 I would like to be kept informed of all issues arising on this matter.
-10 Deborah Ison Burlington, ON I am a resident of the Brant Street and Ghent Avenue community affected by the Official Plan Amendment and Zoning By-law Amendment Application submitted by Molinaro Group (Files: 505-06/21 & 520-07/21).
+100 Deborah Ison Burlington, ON I am a resident of the Brant Street and Ghent Avenue community affected by the Official Plan Amendment and Zoning By-law Amendment Application submitted by Molinaro Group (Files: 505-06/21 & 520-07/21).
 I wish to remain informed about this development and upcoming meetings.
 Let this letter stand as my objection to the application.
-I object on the following grounds: Traffic and Parking Traffic and Parking Traffic originating from the proposed development and surrounding areas will gravitate to overflow on to ancillarly residential streets as a means to avoid congestion at the intersections north and south on Brant Street, creating noise, residential street congestion, and hazards for pedestrians including children travelling to Tom Thomson Public School and neighbouring parks Overflow of parking from the proposed residential and commercial development will create congestion and hazardous right-of-oway passage on neighbouring residential streets Noise and Light Pollution The noise feasibility study forewarns that sound levels at the proposed development will exceed MECP guidelines, and goes so far as to recommend that mitigation efforts be circumvented through the inclusion of a warning clause alerting potential residents to the existence of noise pollution exceeding MECP guidelines.
-The study fails to consider the adverse impact and contribution of the development to the same above-guideline noise pollution on the residents of the existing neighbourhood The proposed development creates an ambient 'vall of noise' generating from residential units, commercial units, looking residential parking, publicy accessible private outdoor park space, whate management and service traffic, HVAC, and mechanical infrastructure, intruding upon the current neighbourhood residents' right to quiet enjoyment of their properties The proposed development creates a 'vall of light' generating from residential units, commercial units, loobies, residential parking, urban design 'event space' and publicly accessible private outdoor 10/4/2021
+I object on the following grounds: Traffic and Parking Traffic and Parking Traffic originating from the proposed development and surrounding areas will gravitate to overflow on to ancillarly residential streets as a means to avoid congestion at the intersections north and south on Brant Street, creating noise, residential street congestion, and hazards for pedestrians including children travelling to Tom Thomson Public School and neighbouring parks Overflow of parking from the proposed residential and commercial development will create congestion and hazardous right-for-way passage on neighbouring residential streets Noise and Light Pollution The noise feasibility study forewarns that sound levels at the proposed development will exceed MECP guidelines, and goes so far as to recommend that mitigation efforts be circumvented through the inclusion of a warning clause alerting potential residents to the existing neighbourhood The proposed development creates an ambient wall of noise' generating from residential units, commercial units, tobbies, residential parking, publicly accessible private outdoor park space, urban design event space is a supplication of the properties The proposed development creates a wall of light generating from residential units, commercial units, lobbies, residential parking, urban design event space' and publicly accessible private outdoor park space, untangent of the properties The proposed development creates a wall of light generating from residential units, commercial units, lobbies, residential propertient creates a wall of light generating from residential units, commercial units, lobbies, residential propertient or the properties The proposed de 10/4/2021